 We want the children to have thoroughly enjoyed learning about history, therefore encouraging them to undertake new life experiences now and in the future.

-Pupils should develop an awareness of the past of their locality and beyond, using common words and phrases relating to the passing of time.
-They should know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
+Pupils will develop an awareness of the past of their locality and beyond, using common words and phrases relating to the passing of time.
+They will know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
 They should use a wide vocabulary of everyday historical terms.
 They should ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features of events.
-They should understand some of the ways in which we find out about the past and identify different ways in which it is represented.
+They will understand some of the ways in which we find out about the past and identify different ways in which it is represented.